The Abbot Speaks

 Yes, Crowley was a magician, and the Order of Thelemic Knights prepares people for magical work as well as using magick in initiation rituals.
 Magick is important.
 But even as Crowley stated, “The Law is for ALL.”
 For the banker, the janitor, the street sweeper, etc… NOT exclusively for the magician.
 Thelema is the TAO.
 It permeates every aspect of our existence on this little planet where Nuit gently rests her hands and feet.

-My aim is to provoke and promote the idea that if one has accepted the Law of Thelema, they will find its application in everything from personal spirituality, to the mundane aspects that effects all of us as Brothers and Sisters sharing the same earth.
+My aim with The Abbot Speaks is to provoke and promote the idea that if one has accepted the Law of Thelema, they will find its application in everything from personal spirituality, to the mundane aspects that effects all of us as Brothers and Sisters sharing the same earth.

 Out of respect (and for legal reasons) I have removed the names from these emails to protect their privacy.
 Conversely, if you write and I use your email or letter, I will not use your name.

-I hope to make something newly available for you every week, so check back often.
+I hope to make something newly available for you every week in The Abbot Speaks, so check back often.
 I hope you enjoy reading this column, and hope it inspires you to think of Thelema in your everyday life, and not just when you are wearing your beautiful robes.

 While I do encourage communication, if you have questions or comments about any of these articles, please use the Round Tables discussion forums.
 Please note that any questions or discussions via email are likely to be used in future articles.
 I will not, of course, use your name or any other identifying information.